zSnout/zSnout.com/README.md

 Any display with a width of at least 1080px is considered `large`.
 Large displays will show Asides without needing a toggle button.

+## Markdown support

+zSnout automatically compiles .md files into Vue components using `vite-plugin-md`.
+It automatically adds a sidebar with links to headings to any Markdown component.
+You can add `[notoc]` to the top of a file to disable this behavior.
+You may also add `[toc]` to add a table of contents within the main document instead of in a sidebar.
+You may use both `[notoc]` and `[toc]` within a document to include the inline TOC instead of the sidebar.